Thatguyjosh45/Thatguyjosh45/README.md

 I am a Frontend Web Developer and Machine Learning Enthusiast with a huge love for Python, React.js,and web development.

 💼 High school student
-🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
+🌱 I’m currently learning many things.
-🏙 A lifetime insider and Mentor at Exercism.
+🏙 The best way to predict the future is to invent it.
 ❤ Contributing to Open Source.
 💻 Visit my Portfolio for more details about me.